ACI-Pittsburgh Program Registration

 Practical Barriers in Cancer Immunotherapy TreatmentAmy Schippers, PA-C – St. Luke's University & Health Network, St. Luke's Cancer CenterPanel Peter Ellis, MD – UPMC Hillman Cancer CenterAmy Schippers, PA-C – St. Luke's University & Health Network, St. Luke's Cancer Center

-What’s Next for Cancer Immunotherapy?Dario Vignali, PhD – University of Pittsburgh
+What’s Next for Cancer Immunotherapy?Dario A.A.
+Vignali, PhD – University of Pittsburgh

 Attendees will also have an opportunity for connecting with regional experts in the immunotherapy field at the live event, through four quarterly webinars, and indefinitely through a dedicated online community forum.
 These connections will serve as ongoing resources while clinical oncologists and other healthcare providers incorporate immunotherapy into practice.